aws/credentials-fetcher/cdk/README.md

 What this CDK does:
-CDK automation to run gMSA in ECS with EC2 instance.
+CDK automation to run Linux gMSA in ECS with EC2 instance in domainless mode .
 This CDK can be used to test RPMs for AL2023.

 This CDK does the following:
 Creates directory in Directory Service (Active Directory) Launch Windows instance, domain-join with Active Directory and create gMSA accounts Create ECS cluster
-Launch ECS-optimized Linux instance and attaches to ECS cluster Runs a couple of tasks in the ECS-optimized Linux instance
+Launch ECS-optimized Linux instance and attaches to ECS cluster Runs a couple of tasks in the ECS-optimized Linux instance using gMSA in domainless mode.

 Disclaimer
 This CDK and scripts are only for test, please modify as needed.